MICHIGAN COINS FOR

 |||||

-SAUGATUCK DUNES RIDE Saugatuck, Michigan Complete
+DUNES RIDE Saugatuck,

-set of 4 rolled on uncirculated copper cents.
+on uncirculated copper cents.
+As

-As picture shows, they roll short.
+picture shows, they roll short.

 Designs: Dune Rides logo; dunes vehicle; Buried Singapore (a ghost